“I was keen to go on a clinical trial. I wanted to try new cancer treatments and hopefully help future generations.”

 Everybody taking part will take abiraterone capsules for between 1 and 12 months.
 The length of time you take the capsules for depends on whether or not they help you.
 You take them every day, an hour before breakfast.

 As part of the trial, the researchers will take an extra blood sample to study your genes.
 They want to learn more about how genes affect the way people respond to abiraterone.
 The samples will be stored safely and used only for research purposes.

-They may also ask your permission to take extra tissue samples (biopsies) from your tumour
+They may also ask your permission to take extra tissue samples (

 - Before you start the trial treatment

 - At the end of the trial